DavidDuwaer/globol/README.md

 ```

 # How to use
-Globol revolves around its data types, of which `Instant`, `LocalDateTime`, `LocalDate`, `LocalTime` and `Duration` are the most important.
+Globol revolves around a few smart data types, of which `Instant`, `LocalDateTime`, `LocalDate`, `LocalTime` and `Duration` are the most important.
 You can create instances of any one of them with static methods from their classes.
 For instance, you can create an instance with `Instant.from(<js date>)` or `Instant.parse(<a formatted date string>)`.
 Similar methods exist on all Globol data types.
 Once a data type is instantiated, you can perform calculations and conversions with the methods on them.

 # Usage examples
 Get the current timestamp